giampaolo/psutil/docs/index.rst

      It does so by passing through the whole process address.
      As such it usually requires higher user privileges than :meth:`memory_info` and is considerably slower.
+     On platforms where extra fields are not implented this simply returns the same metrics as :meth:`memory_info`.

      - **uss**: (Linux, OSX, Windows) aka "Unique Set Size", this is the memory which is unique to a process and which would be freed if the process was terminated right now.